 Looking for ideas of things to do in Maui – here’s 45 fantastic ideas

 Maui has so many magical places, attractions and beaches to enjoy whether you are outdoors, in the water or just enjoying some time in a fantastic pool.
-But if you are looking for more fun things to do around the island, check out all the top 45 things to do in Maui below which definitely will fill up your calendar of things to do around the island.
+But if you are looking for more fun things to do around the island, check out all the top 45 things to do in Maui below which definitely will fill up your calendar of Maui attractions and popular things to do in Maui now.

 Hopefully these will inspire you to explore the whole island and see how many of these you can actually do in one or more trips to the island.

 The best things to do in Maui

 With so many place to discover and things to do in Maui, there’s so much with activities and Maui attractions of the best things to do in Maui below and in no particular order.

 One of the best things to do in Maui is to enjoy a sunrise at Haleakala.
 You have to wake up early and bundle up for the very cold mornings at the top of Haleakala to witness the sunrise and fantastic views above Maui.
 Rising an impressive 10, 023 feet above the ocean, this majestic mountain delivers amazing views above the clouds and to the neighboring islands.
 Spend more time to explore or hike Haleakala National park or on the way down the slowly winding road, check out a rode bike to actually ride all the way down the mountain back to the valley floor.
 You can check out all these amazing outfitters here to choose from in doing a bike ride down Haleakala.